Precious lace

 How to line your lace garment

 This will really depend on your sewing pattern.
-The Cicadella blouse is a pattern specifically designed for sewing lace, its construction and assembly instructions detail all the steps to line your blouse.
-The steps to line your Cicadella blouse are described in this video tutorial.
+The Cicadella blouse is a pattern specifically designed for sewing lace, and its construction and assembly instructions detail all the steps for lining your blouse.
+The steps for lining your Cicadella blouse are outlined in this video tutorial.

-I have also written a special article to help you with the sewing steps for the Primrose dress in Acanthe lace (available here ).
+I have also written a special article to guide you through the sewing steps for the Primrose dress in Acanthe lace (available here ).

-Do not hesitate to consult these contents, they will surely help you to better understand how to sew a lined lace garment.
+Feel free to check out these contents, they will surely help you better understand how to sew a lined lace garment.

-Other patterns have a design that will make the task of lining your sewing more difficult.
-For example, I did not line my Daïquiri dress, its shoulder cutouts do not lend themselves to it.
+Other patterns have a design that will make lining your sewing more difficult.
+For example, I didn't line my Daïquiri dress; its shoulder seams aren't ideal.

 But we have a pattern specially created to slip under all your dresses, blouses and lace skirts: the Blush camisole and slip dress pattern .

-And in order to line all our lace, we offer you a complete range of cotton voile .
-They are perfect: soft and light, easy to sew, they are available in the entire range of colors of Maison fauve lace.
+And to line all our lace, we offer a complete range of cotton voile .
+They are perfect: soft and light, easy to sew, they are available in the entire range of Maison Fauve lace colors.

 The interlining technique for sewing a lace collar or cuff

 When sewing a collar or a cuff, I recommend the interlining technique .
-This is a method that allows you to trap the iron-on in 2 layers of lining that you will then assemble with your lace piece.
+This is a method that allows you to trap the fusible interfacing in 2 layers of lining that you will then assemble with your lace piece.
 Don't panic, I explain everything in the sewing tutorial for the Cicadella blouse , also available.
-This is indeed the method that I use for its pretty pointed cuff.
+This is in fact the method that I use for its pretty pointed cuff.

 Caring for your lace garment

-Our laces are all machine washable .
-I recommend that you put your sewing in a washing net, and wash your clothes on a delicate cycle.
-Ironing our laces is completely possible, provided that you put the iron at a low temperature so as not to burn the fabric.
+All our lace is machine washable .
+I recommend putting your sewing in a laundry bag and washing your clothes on a delicate cycle.
+Ironing our lace is completely possible, provided you use a low temperature iron to avoid burning the fabric.